RandomStudio/random-studio/src/pages/projects/interactive-lookbook-for-fred-perry-x-raf-simons-2.md

 ---
 templateKey: Project
-title: |
+title: |+
-  Interactive Lookbook for Fred Perry x Raf Simons 2020
+  A Lookbook of Many Gazes for Fred Perry x Raf Simons

-intro: "For our third collaboration with Fred Perry x \LRaf Simons, we continued to explore further possibilities of the 360 world, this time revolving around their SS20 collection. \n\nThe house party we made for the AW19 shoot isn’t over yet: this meta-experience invites you backstage into a sweeping warehouse space filled with the same models and photographers at work on set."
+intro: >-
+  What would it be like to trade perspectives with someone?
+To look at the world through their eyes?
+And how can you unlock a story by piecing together multiple perspectives?

+  This was on our mind for our third collaboration with Fred Perry x Raf Simons.
+  For this new lookbook, the SS20 collection is seen through the eyes of many.
+  With no single perspective, the story unfolds from gaze-to-gaze.
 content:
   - marginLeft: 0
     marginTop: 0